ROCm/aomp/bin/README.md

 ```
    ./build_project.sh install
 ```
 WARNING: When the build scripts are run with NO arguments (that is, you do not specify "install" or "nocmake"), the build scripts will rebuild the entire component by DELETING THE BUILD DIRECTORY before running cmake and make.
-This is called a fresh start.
+This is called a FRESH start.

 ## The AOMP Install Location
 The build scripts will build from the source directories identified by the environment variable AOMP_REPOS.
-The AOMP_REPOS default value is $HOME/git/aomp13.
+The AOMP_REPOS default value is currently $HOME/git/aomp13.
 The out-of-source build directory for each component is $AOMP_REPOS/build/\<component_name\>.

 The install location is defined by the $AOMP environment variable.
 The value of AOMP MUST be reserved as a symbolic link.